 Continue adding more basic shapes of circles, rectangles, and even triangles.
-We added in santa’s legs below and used the free transform feature to adjust the handles of this shape.
+We added in santa’s skin care legs below and used the free transform feature to adjust the handles of this shape.

 We finally arrive at the following santa shape holding an umbrella.
 The umbrella is made of a circle, which has been modified using free transform to get the umbrella effect.
 The umbrella handle was separately added, which is just a line with a semi-circle bend at the end (again using the free transform tool).